Is Bottled Or Purified Water Best For Our Cats?

 However, with filtered, bottled or purified water, exactly the opposite happens.
 Why?
 Because the problems with water don’t come from the water.
 They come from the cats, and purified or bottled water does nothing to counteract the de-purification that can result from cat/water contact.

 Think about it.
 Your cat eats his food, licks his fur, his paws maybe, his tail and every other part of his body, then goes to have a drink from his water source.
-Every living bacteria on his tongue gets into the water and because there are no inhibitors in purified, filtered or bottled water, the unhealthful organisms thrive.
+Every living bacteria on his tongue gets into the water and because there are no inhibitors in purified, filtered or bottled water, (unless you have a ThirstyCat fountain with their antimicrobial copper component) the unhealthful organisms thrive.
 They multiply and the water, very quickly, becomes fouled.

 This is why ordinary tap water, which contains chlorine, is best for cats drinking facilities.
 Chlorine reduces the threat of nearly all types of waterborne microorganisms.
 That is why it is used in drinking water.
 It helps purify the water and greatly reduces the harmful microorganisms that can live there.

 Besides using chlorinated water, there is more that we can do to make our cats’ drinking experience healthful.
 The first of course, recommended by Veterinarians around the globe, is to use a cat fountain.
 But not a plastic fountain.

 Nothing so encourages a cat to stay healthfully hydrated like a fountain, and especially a ceramic fountain which does not become scratched or harbor bacteria.
 The reason cats are so attracted to a fountain is that in nature only moving water is safe.
 Stagnant water harbors all manner of potentially deadly bacteria and cats, still being very much ‘in the wild’, are instinctively aware of this.
 This is why so many vets and cat owners testify to how much better their cats are hydrated when they are given a fountain.